ni9hty/pacg/README.md

 121.52.141.***:8080 open, time= 283.265037ms
 ```

-### Brainstorm & notes
+### already Done
 - [x] Parameter how many jumps in your chain do you want
 - [x] Check local permission conditions
-- [x] if two request result the same proxy ip via the api, result in a new check
+- [x] if a request result the same proxy ip already checked via the api, result in a new check
 - [x] implemented [goeip](https://github.com/rainycape/geoip) function for generating smart routes from your start country (db already in this repo and home/start ip already catched)

+### Brainstorm & notes
-- [ ] Proxy availability + latency check, if proxy timeout, get a new one (timeout already catched)
+- [ ] Proxy availability + latency check, if a proxy timeout occur, get a new one (timeout already catched)
 - [ ] implement parameter through how many countrys you want to chain, with latency checks (min/max) condition (if not fast enough, get a new one)
 - [ ] implement other free proxy sources (like modules) to be more flexible